 Orion Mine Finance Announces Updates to Holding of Victoria Gold Corp.
 Shares

 TORONTO, Nov.
-3, 2021 /CNW/ - Orion Mine Finance today confirmed certain details of its shareholdings in Victoria Gold Corp.
-(TSX: VGCX) ("Victoria"), following the disposition by Orion Co-VI Ltd., a corporation controlled by Orion Mine Finance Management II Limited (collectively, "Orion"), of a total of 2,522,610 common shares of Victoria ("Common Shares") in two private transactions for aggregate consideration of C$45,717,019.33.
+5, 2021 /CNW/ - Orion Mine Finance today confirmed certain details of its shareholdings in Victoria Gold Corp.
+(TSX: VGCX) ("Victoria"), following the disposition on November 3 and 4, 2021, by Orion Co-VI Ltd., a corporation controlled by Orion Mine Finance Management II Limited (collectively, "Orion"), of a total of 2,330,000 common shares of Victoria ("Common Shares") in three private transactions for aggregate consideration of C$42,385,269.88.

-Immediately prior to the transactions, Orion held 11,452,610 Common Shares and 1,666,667 common share purchase warrants (the "Warrants") of Victoria.
-Prior to the transactions, on a partially diluted basis and giving effect to the blocker feature of the Warrants, Orion had a securityholding percentage of 19.99% (based on 62,594,541 common shares outstanding).
-Following the closing of the transactions, Orion holds 8,930,000 Common Shares and 1,666,667 Warrants.
-On a partially diluted basis, Orion now has a securityholding percentage of approximately 16.49%, a decrease in its securityholding percentage of approximately 3.50%.
+Immediately prior to the transactions, Orion held 8,930,000 Common Shares and 1,666,667 common share purchase warrants (the "Warrants") of Victoria.
+Prior to the transactions, on a partially diluted basis, Orion had a securityholding percentage of 16.49% (based on 62,594,541 common shares outstanding).
+Following the closing of the transactions, Orion holds 6,600,000 Common Shares and 1,666,667 Warrants.
+On a partially diluted basis, Orion now has a securityholding percentage of approximately 12.86%, a decrease in its securityholding percentage of approximately 3.63%.

 Orion's disposition of the Common Shares in the transactions was made in the ordinary course of its business operations.
 Orion continues to evaluate its holdings in Victoria, including potentially disposing of additional securities in the ordinary course of business, but has no current plan or intentions which relate to any of the other actions requiring disclosure under the early warning reporting provisions of applicable securities laws.
 Depending on market conditions, Orion's view of Victoria's prospects and other factors Orion considers relevant, Orion may acquire securities of Victoria from time to time in the future, in the open market or pursuant to privately negotiated transactions, or may sell all or a portion of its securities of Victoria.